marikachrisanthopoulos/School_District_Analysis/README.md

+The average scores for schools in the $630-$644 range dropped: see the following images -

 **Old Scores by School Spending**
 ![Old Scores by School Spending](https://github.com/marikachrisanthopoulos/School_District_Analysis/blob/main/Resources/Scores_by_School_Spending_Old.png)

 **New Scores by School Spending**
 ![New Scores by School Spending](https://github.com/marikachrisanthopoulos/School_District_Analysis/blob/main/Resources/Scores_by_School_Spending_New.png)

+The average scores for medium-sized schools were slightly altered: see the following images -

 **Old Scores by School Size**
 ![Old Scores by School Size](https://github.com/marikachrisanthopoulos/School_District_Analysis/blob/main/Resources/Scores_by_Size_Old.png)